 This article explains what settings to check if you want to make sure that 1Blocker is turned on and ready to protect you.

-The first thing to confirm is that all 1Blocker extensions are enabled in your iPhone's or iPad's Settings > Safari > Content Blockers (under 'General' section).
+The first thing to confirm is that all 1Blocker extensions are enabled in your iPhone's or iPad's Settings > Safari > Extensions (under "General").
 There will be eight switches related to 1Blocker.
 They are responsible for specific rule categories.
 Our extensions do not slow down Safari, therefore to make it more convenient for you, we recommend enabling all of them in your device's Settings and manage content blocking in the 1Blocker app instead.

 Now it's worth checking whether these categories are turned on in the app itself.
 You just need to open the 1Blocker app and enable content blocking categories you are interested in.
 Done, you are all set.